 I had people that believed I should do it before I even knew it would be possible.
 I worked my way up from data entry to eventually medical billing for the practice’s top orthopedic surgeon.
 I was extremely dedicated, always staying late at the office, going in on days they were closed, working during my commutes to and from Manhattan.
 I was even given a laptop to work at home on nights and weekends.

-I loved everything about working there but eventually the commute became too much.
+I loved everything about working there but eventually, the commute became too much.
 At the same time, several people I associated with were telling me I could bill on my own.
-With the encouragement of these people, whom I will always be forever grateful, and what had to be fate, I put in my resignation and left my job with hopes to start my own business.
+With the encouragement of these people, whom I will always be forever grateful for, and what had to be fate, I put in my resignation and left my job with hopes to start my own business.

 What were some of the challenges you faced and overcame with your business?